Werx Academy

 Can small contractors use AIA forms?

 Yes.
-While often required on large commercial projects, many small and midsized contractors use AIA forms to improve billing transparency and meet lender or owner requirements.
+They are often required on large commercial projects, but many small and midsized contractors use them too.
+The forms improve billing transparency and meet lender or owner requirements.